AlexVoytenko/Garage-Manager/README.md

   • License Number (String)
   • Remaining Energy Percentage (Fuel/Battery) (float)
   • Wheels, with each wheel containing the following: o Manufacturer Name (String) o Current Air Pressure (float) o Max Air Pressure Recommended by the manufacturer’s (float) o Inflate Action (A method that receives how much more air to add to wheel, and changes the air pressure while not crossing the max limit)

-  • A motorcycle (Fuel/Electric), apart from the vehicle properties, also has the following properties: o License type – A, A1, AA, B o Engine Volume (int)
+  • A motorcycle (Fuel/Electric), apart from the vehicle properties, also has the following properties:

+    License type – A, A1, AA, B , Engine Volume (int)

-  • A car (Fuel/Electric), apart from the vehicle properties, also has the following properties: o Color – Red, Blue, Black, Gray o Number of doors – 2, 3, 4, or 5
+  • A car (Fuel/Electric), apart from the vehicle properties, also has the following properties:

+    o Color – Red, Blue, Black, Gray o Number of doors – 2, 3, 4, or 5